wesleytodd/opta/README.md

 // the user
 opts.overrides(overrides)

+// Set detauls.
+These will be used as
+// defaults when prompting, and fill in
+// values not specified in other ways opts.defaults(defaults)

 // Display prompts using inquirer, will
 // populate values with input from user const promptor = opts.prompt()